 [Section 110 amended by No. 94 of 1984 s.
 66; No. 44 of 1991 s.
 8.]

-111. No premiums to be taken for employment
+111. No premiums etc. to be taken for employment

 (1) An employer or employee or a person acting on behalf of an employer or employee shall not ask, demand, or receive, or pay or provide or offer to pay or provide, any premium, payment, or reward for or in respect of the employment or engagement of any employee in any industry which is the subject of an award or order, but this subsection does not apply to an employment or engagement through the agency of an employment agent acting in the ordinary course of his business under the Employment Agents Act 1976.